About ACIS

 Technical Status Snapshot

-Updated March 28, 2026.
-ACIS should communicate one consistent public story: what is already in place, what is currently used in score interpretation, and what is still being finalized for public technical reporting.
+Updated May 24, 2026.
+ACIS should communicate one consistent public story: what is already in place, what is currently used in score interpretation, and what the public technical manual documents.

 Public Today